AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/wrench.md

 Wrenches are used to rotate ae2 devices (right-click), and disassemble ae2 blocks (shift-right-click).
-[Subparts](../ae2-mechanics/cable-subparts.md) can be removed from a cable without breaking everything on the cable (or the cable can be removed without breaking the subparts.)
+[Subparts](../ae2-mechanics/cable-subparts.md) can be removed from a cable without breaking everything on the cable (or the cable can be removed without breaking the subparts).

-Many ae2 blocks can be rotated, so just because this guide doesn't say you can rotate something doesn't mean you can't.
+Many AE2 blocks can be rotated, so just because this guide doesn't say you can rotate something doesn't mean you can't.

 ## Recipes